-- provided early intervention services (birth to age three) to over 3,000 families.
-These services consisted of therapies, special instruction, sibling support, respite, in-home training, etc. - supported nearly 300 people to live on their own with services defined through their person centered plan.
-Over 21,000 people received supports in their families' home.
-Over 2,100 people live in group homes and approximately 450 people live in Adult Developmental Homes.
+- Provided early intervention services (birth to age three) to over 3,000 families.
+These services consisted of therapies, special instruction, sibling support, respite, in-home training, etc. - Over 22,000 people received supports in their families' home.
+Over 2,400 people live in group homes and approximately 525 people live in Adult Developmental Homes.